openmina/openmina/ARCHITECTURE.md

 This is particularly useful when implementing effectful actions to interact with services, but also for composing multiple components without introducing inter-dependencies (with callbacks we can avoid the *global effects* pattern that was described before in this document).

-Callback blocks are declared with the `redux::callback!` macro and are described by a lambda block with a single output, which must produce an `Action` value as a result.
+Callback blocks are declared with the `redux::callback!` macro and are described by a uniquely named code block with a single input and a single output, which must produce an `Action` value as a result.

 Example: